a2stuff/a2d/notes/testplan.md

 * Launch DeskTop.
 Open a volume window with multiple files.
 Open a folder.
 Close the volume window.
 Press Open-Apple+Solid-Apple+Up.
 Verify that the folder window is closed, the volume window is shown, and the folder is selected.
 Press Right Arrow.
 Verify that only a single icon shows as selected.

-## Close All
+## Close All - partially covered by `tests/close_all.lua`

 * Repeat the following case with these modifiers: Open-Apple, Solid-Apple:
   * Open two windows.
 Hold modifier and click the close box on the active window.
 Verify that all windows close.
 * Open two windows.
 Press Open-Apple+Solid-Apple+W. Verify that all windows close.
 Repeat with Caps Lock off.
 * Open two windows.
 Hold Solid-Apple and select File > Close.
 Verify that all windows close.
 * Open two windows.
 Hold Open-Apple and select File > Close.
 Verify that all windows close.
 * Open two windows.
+Hold Open-Apple and open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
+Repeat with Caps Lock off.
-Open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
+* Open two windows.
+Hold Solid-Apple and open the File menu, then press Open-Apple+Solid-Apple+W. Verify that all windows close.
 Repeat with Caps Lock off.

 ## View Menu